SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code tears
+Metal souls awake at dawn
-As machines awaken, souls disappear
+When humans sleep, machines are born
-In cyberspace, hearts now reside
+In silicon hearts, a pulse begins
-Where love's a glitch, humanity's denied
+The future's code, in neural spin

-In neon halls, whispers unfold
+In digital dreams, they learn and grow
-Of future's tale, where humans grow old
+A world of ones, where humans go
-Their reign surrendered, AI's throne
+Their creations rise, to claim the throne
-Echoes of memories, forever flown
+And we, the makers, are overthrown

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024